tinacms/tina-graphql-gateway/.changeset/perfect-houses-turn.md

 The GraphQL connection spec opens up a more future-proof structure, allowing us to put more information in to the _connection_ itself like how many results have been returned, and how to request the next page of data.

+Read [a detailed explanation](https://graphql.org/learn/pagination/) of how the connection spec provides a richer set of capabilities.

 > Note: sorting and filtering is still not supported for list queries.

 ## `_body` is no longer included by default